Things

 - Canon lenses I have and love: Canon 70-200L 2.8 II, Canon 24-70L 2.8 II, Canon 50L 1.2, Tamron 90 macro 2.8, Canon 35 f/2, Canon tilt-shift 45

-- Canon lenses I have and don’t love: Canon tilt-shift 24 (Mark I), Sigma 24-70 2.8, Sigma 50 1.8
+- Canon lenses I have and don’t love: Canon tilt-shift 24 (mark I), Sigma 24-70 2.8, Sigma 50 1.8

 - Mamiya 645 with 80 2.8 - Love 120mm format but haven’t used it since I stopped shooting weddings.

 - Minolta XG-1 with 50 1.8 - My first camera, a hand-me-down from my dad!!
-Love it, but haven’t used in many, many years.
+Haven’t used in many, many years.

 Trading